TomStrong/Com528-Assessment/README.md

 ```
 mvn clean install
 ```

-The application can now be opened in Netbeans.
+The application can now be opened in NetBeans.
 Once the web module has been run and the Tomcat server started, the web app will be launched on:

 [http://localhost:8080/Com528-Assessment/](http://localhost:8080/Com528-Assessment/)